50.1 MB (2.9 MB compressed)

 43.4 x 29.0 cm ⏐ 17.1 x 11.4 in (300dpi)

 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Corneal abrasion on a 45-year-old woman's eye.
-The abrasion has been made visible using a fluorescent dye (green).
+Corneal abrasion on an 8 year old girl's eye.
+The abrasion is just over the left hand side of the pupil, and has been made visible using a fluorescein dye (yellow/green).
 This is a superficial injury to the surface of the cornea, the transparent front layer of the eye.
-It is a painful injury and can cause a weepy eye, discomfort in bright lights (known as photophobia), and spasms in the eyelid.
+It is a painful injury and can cause a weepy eye, discomfort in bright lights (photophobia), and spasms in the eyelid.
 Treatment includes antibiotic drugs to avoid infection, eye padding to allow healing, and pain-killing drugs.
 Infection can lead to ulceration of the cornea and corneal scarring.
-This woman was injured while she worked in the forestry industry.
-The dye used is yellow (seen at the corner of the eye) and it is fluorescing green at the site of the injury.

 Model release available.
 Property release not required.